toki-plus/AB-Video-Deduplicator/README_en.md

 ## 📂 My Other Open-Source Projects

+-   **[AI Highlight Clip](https://github.com/toki-plus/ai-highlight-clip)**: An AI-driven tool that automatically discovers, analyzes, and clips "highlight moments" from long-form videos, complete with auto-generated viral titles.
--   **[AI-TTV-Workflow](https://github.com/toki-plus/ai-ttv-workflow)**: An AI-driven text-to-video tool that automatically converts any script into a short video with voiceover, subtitles, and a cover.
+-   **[AI TTV Workflow](https://github.com/toki-plus/ai-ttv-workflow)**: An AI-driven text-to-video tool that automatically converts any script into a short video with voiceover, subtitles, and a cover.
 Supports AI script extraction, rewriting, and translation.
 -   **[Video Mover](https://github.com/toki-plus/video-mover)**: A powerful, fully automated pipeline that monitors creators, downloads their new videos, performs deep deduplication, generates AI-powered titles, and auto-publishes to different platforms.

 ## 🤝 Contributing